Course Outline

 Specific requirements

 To successfully complete the UB001 Bachelor of Medical Laboratory Science (Pathology) and meet accreditation requirements of AIMS, UB001 students enrolled in MLS201 must attend and participate in all on-campus practical classes.
-All final assessments within MLS201 will be invigilated.
-Students must attain at least 50% in both theory and laboratory practical assessments.
+All theory assessments will be invigilated.
+UB001 students must attain ≥50% for theory and ≥50% laboratory practical assessment.

 How are risks managed in this course?